 The Company has taken advantage of the exemption stated by section 35 paragraph 10 (c) of FRS 102 and adopts the fair value as deemed cost.
-The latest valuations were performed in October and November 2016 and were valid for 2 years.
-The directors reviewed the assumptions of the valuations at the transition date and subsequently at 31 December 2017 and no significant variances were identified.
+During the year the property at Peterborough was sold for £460,000, generating a profit on disposal of £7,000.
+A valuation was carried out on the remaining property in June 2018.
+The directors have reviewed the assumptions of the valuation at the transition date and subsequently at 31 December 2018 and no significant variances were identified.
 Therefore, the reported fair value still represents the market value at reporting date.